sugoku/bcsar2midi/README.md

-the folder must be on your desktop. you need to edit the bat files to include your usrname in the directory paths the programs used are as follows:
+the folder must be on your desktop. you need to edit the bat files to include your usrname in the directory paths. the programs used are as follows:
 -vgaudio
 -soneek's Wii3DSUSoundTool